-As required under the Accountancy Act, we report that the consolidated historical financial information disclosed in the annual report of the activities of the Bank, prepared by Management as required under article 33 of the Accountancy Act, is consistent, in all material aspects, with the consolidated financial information disclosed in the audited consolidated financial statements of the Bank as of and for the year ended 31 December 2011.
+As required under the Accountancy Act, we report that the unconsolidated historical financial information disclosed in the annual report of the activities of the Bank, prepared by Management as required under article 33 of the Accountancy Act, is consistent, in all material aspects, with the unconsolidated financial information disclosed in the audited unconsolidated financial statements of the Bank as of and for the year ended 31 December 2011.
 Management is responsible for the preparation of the annual report of the activities of the Bank which was approved by the Management Board of the Bank on 6 March 2012.

-Tzvetelinka Koleva Authorized representative
+Tzvetelinka Koleva Authorized representative Margarita Goleva Registered auditor

-KPMG Bulgaria OOD Sofia, 6 March 2012
+Sofia, 6 March 2012